 One monitor category Summer has failed to crack is the streaming market—that is, baby monitors that stream online via WiFi.
 Summer has tried and failed repeatedly here, most recently with the BabyTouch Digital Video Monitor ($180) features a 3.5″ parent unit and a free app (Summer Link) that streams the video to a smart device.

 So what do parents think of Summer’s hybrid streaming/closed baby monitors?
 Spoiler alert: it’s not pretty.
 Take a look at the reviews of Summer’s app on the iTunes or Google Play.
 Most of the reviews are 1-star.
 Basically, the app that allows online streaming either doesn’t work, isn’t reliable, won’t load—or all of the above.

 This seems to be a trend with baby gear monitor makers—they may know the hardware (camera, parent units), but when it comes to apps, software and online streaming, not so much.
 We’re not sure who Summer is hiring to do their app coding, but they need serious help.

 Perhaps our biggest gripe with Summer is their monitors’ long-term reliability.
 “Awesome—while it worked . . . then it died” is a common review from our readers, with parent after parent reporting units dying after several months, touch screens that stop working, out of range alerts when the monitor is close to the baby’s room, etc. We realize baby monitors get intense use (on 24 hours a day), but we expect more from Summer.
-As a veteran of this category, Summer should have better quality control
+As a veteran of this category, Summer should have better quality control.